tsegayeh/SQL-CSM/README.md

 Software used: 	SQL Server 2017 Developer Edition.<br />

 <b>1.
 Motivation</b> <br />
-A good amount of my career life, I spent on humanitarian relief and development programs of which Child Sponsorship Program was a major component.
-I experienced firsthand the pain due to manually managing data.
-While transitioning to the data world, I wished the joy of automation to everyone involved in such programs.
-Hence, my attempt to create a database that serves the purpose.<br />
+I am a SQL Server enthusiast with a background in humanitarian relief and development, of which Child Sponsorship Program was a major component.
+I experienced the pain due to manual management of data.
+Hence, my attempt to create a database that would serve as a basis for automating data management in CSM programs.<br />

 <b>2.
 Business requirement</b> <br />
 Manually managed Child Sponsorship programs are prone to error and delays.
 As a result, sponsors quit, and funding goes down.
 This database is designed with a CSM online application in mind that would put business information on fingertips of program staff and management leading to increased donor satisfaction and funding. <br />